 - Creating wildlife habitats

 This will involve maintaining the plots as well as offering support, encouragement and engagement with service participants undertaking gardening.
 We ask our volunteers to commit to 4 – 16 hours a month on Tuesdays and Fridays.

 - GAP Project Service Support Volunteer

 We are also looking for service support volunteers who are able to offer a commitment of 3-6 hours per week.
 As well as the day to day running of the project, these volunteers will support the Dorset Mind Project Coordinator with tasks such as providing welcome inductions for participants and creating structured session plans.
 A DBS will be required for this role.

 The aim of the service is to improve mental wellbeing through eco-therapy and to build and strengthen self-esteem, confidence and resilience in a peer-support environment.

-Anyone with mild to moderate mental health and wellbeing challenges can access the service – but they must be referred by a professional via email to: email@example.com
+Anyone with mild to moderate mental health and wellbeing challenges can access the service, if you are interested in participating please email: email@example.com

 How did The GAP Project come about?

 Dorset Mind, in partnership with Meyers Estate Agents, have created The GAP Project.
 The project was the idea of founders Mark and Claire Meyers as a result of lived experience in their family.
 They wanted to create a community project that would inspire people and bring them together to benefit the local area.